KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

     Benjamin and other team members to determine the best course of action for completion or continuation.

-    **Publications:** Prepare to continued collaborations with Dr.
+    **Publications:** Prepare to continue collaborating with Dr.
     Benjamin and your co-authors to complete submissions of any manuscripts in progress.
-The goal for all trainees would be to have first author manuscripts submitted before departures.
+The goal for all trainees is to have first-author manuscripts submitted before departure.

     **Communication:** Open and transparent communication is key.
 Please discuss any questions or concerns regarding your departure from the lab with Dr. Benjamin as soon as possible.
-The more time notice is given the better as Dr. Benjamin can potentially offer career advancement within the HEART-GeN lab or help with outside career advancement.
+The more notice you give, the better, as Dr. Benjamin may be able to offer career advancement within the HEART-GeN lab or help identify external career opportunities.
 When you succeed, the HEART-GeN lab succeeds.

 # Troubleshooting and How to Get Help